Blueberry Buttermilk Cake

-- Preheat the oven to 400 degrees.
-Line an 8 by 8 inch baking dish with parchment paper (cut a big enough piece so that the paper hangs over the edges of the pan on two sides).
-Set aside.
+- Preheat the oven to 400ºF.
+Line an 8×8-inch baking dish with parchment paper (cut a big enough piece so that the paper hangs over the edges on two sides).
+Mist lightly with nonstick or olive oil spray and set aside.

-- Bake for 25 to 30 minutes, until the cake is golden brown and a toothpick inserted into the middle comes out clean.
-Let cool for about 20 minutes, then lift the cake out of the baking dish by using the parchment overhang.
+- Bake for about 25 to 30 minutes, until the cake is golden brown and a toothpick inserted into the middle comes out clean.
+Remove from the oven and place the pan on a cooling rack.
+Let cool for at least 20 minutes (or completely!), then lift the cake out of the pan with the parchment overhang.
 Cut into squares to serve.

 *For a dairy-free option!
 Use ¼ cup solid state coconut oil in place of the butter.
 You want the coconut oil to be softened, but not melted.
 During the summer, my coconut oil is already soft due to the heat, so I just use it straight out of the jar.
 But if your house is cold and the oil is completely hard – just pop in the microwave for about 5 to 10 seconds to soften slightly (but don’t melt it!!
 The time may vary in your microwave!).
 Beat with the sugar and zest as directed in the recipe – it won’t be light and fluffy as it would be with butter in terms of appearance at this step, but just beat as directed for the 2 minutes and proceed with the recipe.
 It works beautifully in the final cake!